mmrepato1/lovepalawan-webpage/README.md

 # lovepalawan-webpage

 This webpage is created using pure HTML and CSS.
-Basically, I created this to show how html and CSS could make a good design.
+This is a good practice to enhance skills in HTML and CSS.